 Cardboard: Flattened and stacked, may be recycled in the gray toter outside the kitchen.

 Metal cans, plastic bottles: Church-generated recyclable waste is placed in bins in the building or outside the kitchen.
-The same guidelines apply as residential recycling: no aluminum foil, no broken glass, plastic containers (bottles, tubs, yogurt cups, buckets) are accepted.
+The same guidelines apply as residential recycling: no aluminum foil, no glass, and plastic containers (bottles, tubs, yogurt cups, buckets) are accepted.
 (For plastic lids, or lightweight or crinkly plastics – see below**).

-**Non-curbside plastics: Plastics which are not accepted by the commercial recycling company (see above**) such as lids and caps, clamshell containers, and crinkly/lightweight plastics may all be brought to FCC’s back hall bin, where volunteers then transport them to nearby recycling centers.
+**Non-curbside plastics: Plastics which are not accepted by the commercial recycling company (see above**) such as lids and caps, clamshell containers, and crinkly/lightweight plastics may all be brought to FCC’s back hall bins, where volunteers then transport them to nearby recycling centers.

 Batteries: Batteries of all types may be recycled.
 Batteries with any evidence of corrosion should be thrown in the trash.

 *Styrofoam: Place Styrofoam pieces large and small in the bin; making sure packing peanuts are enclosed in a recyclable bag or container.
 Clean, unstained Styrofoam food containers such as cups, meat trays, and take-out containers are also accepted.
 Make sure they are washed, with all food debris removed.